Hanan Kattan: Palestine Revealed

-Despite the Falling Snow:
+Despite the Falling Snow

 At Cannes Festival 2013, Shamim Sarif and Hanan announced their new film Despite the Falling Snow.

 The film starring Mission Impossible 5 Swedish actress Rebecca Ferguson, Game of Thrones actor Charles Dance, Oliver Jackson-Cohen, Antje Traue, Sam Reid, Anthony Head and Trudie Styler, which was released in 2015.

-The film has won 13 awards to date, 3 at the Prague International Film Festival 3 more at the Milan International Film Festival and others at Los Angeles, Manchester, Sedona, Buffalo, Soho and Orlando Film Festivals.
+The film has won 13 awards, 3 at the Prague International Film Festival 3 more at the Milan International Film Festival and others at Los Angeles, Manchester, Sedona, Buffalo, Soho and Orlando Film Festivals.

 Kattan published her first book Grow Your Profits about online marketing in 2012 through Enlightenment Productions.

 In 2013, Kattan won Entrepreneur of the Year award at the Kingston Business Awards.

 In 2016, Kattan opened her Palestinian restaurant Tabun Kitchen in Soho, London.